TypedDict¶

 Mixing required and non-required items¶

-In addition to allowing reuse across TypedDict
+In addition to allowing reuse across TypedDict types, inheritance also allows

-in a single TypedDict
+in a single TypedDict.
+Example:

 class MovieBase(TypedDict):